 The law requires anyone running a horse riding establishment to be licensed.
+Further information can be found in the Riding Establishment Act 1964 and Riding Establishment Act 1970.

 This means that anybody planning to hire out horses or run a horse riding school MUST gain a local authority licence before they start their business.